rinde/RinSim/README.md

 ## Installation

-The RinSim simulator uses [Maven](http://maven.apache.org/) for managing its dependencies.
-We recommend the [Maven plugin for Eclipse](http://www.eclipse.org/m2e/).
-Once this is installed and a new Maven project is created, RinSim can be added by including the following in your pom file, where x and y represents the preferred version number.
+RinSim uses [Maven](http://maven.apache.org/) for managing its dependencies.
+It is recommended to use the [Maven plugin for Eclipse](http://www.eclipse.org/m2e/).
+Using this plugin, RinSim can be added to your project by including the following in your pom file, where x and y represents the preferred version number.
 More __[detailed instructions](docs/howtorun.md)__ are available.
 ```xml
 <dependency>
 	<groupId>com.github.rinde</groupId>